nodejs/node/doc/api/cli.md

 added: v7.6.0
 -->

-Activate inspector on host:port and break at start of user script.
+Activate inspector on `host:port` and break at start of user script.
-Default host:port is 127.0.0.1:9229.
+Default `host:port` is `127.0.0.1:9229`.

 ### `--inspect-port=[host:]port`
 <!-- YAML
 added: v7.6.0
 -->

-Set the host:port to be used when the inspector is activated.
+Set the `host:port` to be used when the inspector is activated.
 Useful when activating the inspector by sending the `SIGUSR1` signal.

-Default host is 127.0.0.1.
+Default host is `127.0.0.1`.

 ### `--inspect[=[host:]port]`
 <!-- YAML
 added: v6.3.0
 -->

-Activate inspector on host:port.
-Default is 127.0.0.1:9229.
+Activate inspector on `host:port`.
+Default is `127.0.0.1:9229`.

 V8 inspector integration allows tools such as Chrome DevTools and IDEs to debug and profile Node.js instances.
 The tools attach to Node.js instances via a